History of the Goddard Space Flight Center: 1970 - 1979

-1980 - 1989
+1980–1989

-Goddard Space Flight Center remained involved in the manned space flight program, providing computer support and radar tracking of flights through a worldwide network of ground stations called the Spacecraft Tracking and Data Acquisition Network (STDN).
-However, the Center focused primarily on designing unmanned satellites and spacecraft for scientific research missions.
+Goddard Space Flight Center remained involved in the crewed space flight program, providing computer support and radar tracking of flights through a worldwide network of ground stations called the Spacecraft Tracking and Data Acquisition Network (STDN).
+However, the Center focused primarily on designing uncrewed satellites and spacecraft for scientific research missions.
 Goddard pioneered several fields of spacecraft development, including modular spacecraft design, which reduced costs and made it possible to repair satellites in orbit.
 Goddard's Solar Max satellite, launched in 1980, was repaired by astronauts on the Space Shuttle Challenger in 1984.

-1990 - 1999
+1990–1999

 The Hubble Space Telescope, launched in 1990, remains in service and continues to grow in capability thanks to its modular design and multiple servicing missions by the Space Shuttle.
 Early this decade, another mission Goddard managed, the Compton Gamma Ray Observatory launched, which observed 2,700 gammy ray-bursts and definitively showed that the majority of gamma-ray bursts must originate in distant galaxies and therefore must be enormously energetic.
 A quote from the official history of Goddard states:

 The Land Analysis System (LAS) was also a project developed at Goddard in the 90's.
 LAS is a software system that analyzes, displays, and manages multispectral and other image data types and was developed in Goddard.
-The software was used by the U.S. Department of Agriculture Hydrology and Remote Sensing Laboratory in 1994,and was also used in Hawaii in volcanology investigation in 1993.
+The software was used by the U.S. Department of Agriculture Hydrology and Remote Sensing Laboratory in 1994, and was also used in Hawaii in volcanology investigation in 1993.
 LAS was installed on Goddard computers to aid in earth science research as well.
 The software was in development up until the termination of the LAS project in 1991 after NASA headquarters ceased funding in favor of the newer Earth Observing System (EOS).

-2000 - present
+2000–present

 Today, the Center remains involved in each of NASA's key programs.
 Goddard has developed more instruments for planetary exploration than any other organization, among them scientific instruments sent to every planet in the Solar System.
-The Center's contribution to the Earth Science Enterprise includes several spacecraft in the Earth Observing System fleet as well as EOSDIS, a science data collection, processing, and distribution system.
-For the manned space flight program, Goddard develops tools for use by astronauts during extra-vehicular activity, and built and operates the Lunar Reconnaissance Orbiter and the Solar Dynamics Observatory.
+The center's contribution to the Earth Science Enterprise includes several spacecraft in the Earth Observing System fleet as well as EOSDIS, a science data collection, processing, and distribution system.
+For the crewed space flight program, Goddard develops tools for use by astronauts during extra-vehicular activity, and built and operates the Lunar Reconnaissance Orbiter and the Solar Dynamics Observatory.